www.hoadley.net/options

 Value at Risk (VaR) -- "VaRtools"

-A set of functions and components for calculating Value at Risk (VaR) on multi-asset portfolios containing both linear (eg stocks, futures, FOREX exposures) and non-linear instruments (eg options, bonds).
+A set of functions and components for calculating Value at Risk (VaR) and Conditional Value at Risk (CVaR) on multi-asset portfolios containing both linear (eg stocks, futures, FOREX exposures) and non-linear instruments (eg options, bonds).

-VaR can be calculated using the covariance/analytic model (for linear portfolios) or by correlated Monte Carlo simulation for portfolios containing non-linear instruments like options.
+VaR and CVaR (also known as Expected Shortfall) can be calculated using the covariance/analytic model (for linear portfolios) or by correlated Monte Carlo simulation for portfolios containing non-linear instruments like options.

 Other features and tools include cash flow mapping for bonds and other interest rate assets, multi-asset portfolio volatility calculation, functions for calculating the Beta and R-Squared for individual assets and for portfolios, functions for the preparation of correlation and covariance matrices from historical prices using either equally weighted or EWMA models, and more.